 You can’t measure everything on a spreadsheet, and numbers will only take you so far

-Changing the mindset will not happen overnight, just as Team GB took time to rise from the embarrassment of Atlanta.
-Progress will be slow and occasionally painful, and we will all make mistakes along the way.
-A certain amount of conflict is inevitable.
-But by rethinking the old rules and listening to those who have traditionally been excluded, we can begin to make a difference, and remake our industry so that it is more tolerant, welcoming, and kinder each day.
-The rewards may not be as immediately tangible as a gold medal, but they will be just as satisfying and ultimately more beneficial.
+Changing the mindset will not happen overnight, just as Team GB took time to reinvent itself.
+Progress will be slow and occasionally painful, and we will all make mistakes.
+And, while the rewards may not be as immediately tangible as a gold medal, they will be just as satisfying and beneficial.